VBTI-development/onedl-mmtracking/README.md

 ## Contributing

 We appreciate all contributions to improve MMTracking.
-Please refer to [CONTRIBUTING.md](https://github.com/open-mmlab/mmcv/blob/master/CONTRIBUTING.md) for the contributing guideline and [this discussion](https://github.com/open-mmlab/mmtracking/issues/73) for development roadmap.
+Please refer to [CONTRIBUTING.md](https://github.com/vbti-development/onedl-mmcv/blob/main/CONTRIBUTING.md) for the contributing guideline.

 ## Acknowledgement

-MMTracking is an open source project that welcome any contribution and feedback.
+OneDL-MMTracking is an open source project that welcome any contribution and feedback.
 We wish that the toolbox and benchmark could serve the growing research community by providing a flexible as well as standardized toolkit to reimplement existing methods and develop their own new video perception methods.